-- Less than 1% - (1) The securities "beneficially owned" by a person are determined in accordance with the definition of "beneficial ownership" set forth in the regulations of the SEC and accordingly, may include securities owned by or for, among others, the spouse, children or certain other relatives of such person, as well as other securities over which the person has or shares voting or investment power or securities which the person has the right to acquire within 60 days. - (2) Includes 882,627 shares of common stock and 31,821 shares of common stock underlying stock options - (3) Includes 815,876 shares of common stock and 5,067 shares of common stock underlying stock options. - (4) Includes 798,376 shares of common stock and 3,335 shares of common stock underlying stock options. - (5) Includes 830 shares of common stock and 6,670 shares of common stock underlying stock options. - (6) Includes 3,334 shares of common stock and 3,336 shares of common stock underlying stock options. - (7) Includes 6,670 shares of common stock underlying stock options. - (8) Includes 418 shares of common stock underlying stock options. - (9) Includes 625 shares of common stock.
+(1) The securities "beneficially owned" by a person are determined in accordance with the definition of "beneficial ownership" set forth in the regulations of the SEC and accordingly, may include securities owned by or for, among others, the spouse, children or certain other relatives of such person, as well as other securities over which the person has or shares voting or investment power or securities which the person has the right to acquire within 60 days.

+- (2) Includes 882,627 shares of common stock, 6,670 shares of common stock underlying stock options, and 1,667 shares of common stock underlying stock warrants. - (3) Includes 815,876 shares of common stock and 5,420 shares of common stock underlying stock options. - (4) Includes 798,376 shares of common stock and 4,169 shares of common stock underlying stock options. - (5) Includes 830 shares of common stock and 7,500 shares of common stock underlying stock options and 2,500 RSUs - (6) Includes 3,334 shares of common stock and 4,166 shares of common stock underlying stock options and 2,500 RSUs - (7) Includes 7,500 shares of common stock underlying stock options and 2,500 RSUs - (8) Includes 1,458 shares of common stock underlying stock options and 2,500 RSUs - (9) Includes 625 shares of common stock, 1,458 shares of common stock underlying stock options and 2,500 RSUs